raizy21/tic-tac-toe/README.md

 tic-tac-toe/
 ├── assets/ # contains images like the game logo and favicon for branding │ ├── logo.png # game logo
+│ ├── demo.gif # video for this project
-│ └── favicon.png # browser favicon
+│ ├── favicon.png # browser favicon
+│ └── tic-tac-toe.mp4 video about this project
 ├── scripts/  # contains js code for this project
 │ ├── config.js # game configuration
 │ ├── game.js # core game logic